raghammer1/ecommerce/README.md

-# ecommerce
+# Ecommerce
-This will be a basic structure for an ecommerce website
+This will be a basic structure for an ecommerce website..